agoldst/dfr-browser/README.md

 )
 # optional but recommended: save model outputs
 write_mallet_model(m, output_dir="model")
-# save data files and download dfr-browser source
+# create data files and copy over dfr-browser sources
-export_browser_data(m, out_dir="browser", download_dfb=TRUE)
+export_browser_data(m, out_dir="browser", supporting_files=TRUE)
 ```

-This will create a 40-topic model of all words in all the documents in `dfr-data`, and then create a `browser` folder holding all files necessary to browse the topic model (with `download_dfb=TRUE` a copy of the dfr-browser source is downloaded as well).
+This will create a 40-topic model of all words in all the documents in `dfr-data`, and then create a `browser` folder holding all files necessary to browse the topic model (with `supporting_files=TRUE` all the other requisite dfr-browser HTML, JavaScript, and CSS files are copied over as well).
+See `help(export_browser_data)` in R for details on other parameters to `export_browser_data`.

 If you have created a topic model with command-line mallet, then dfrtopics can still load and export the necessary files: